 A specific way of taking Permission Marketing on social media is the 20/80 rule; this means that if a brand wants to engage with his audience at all, at least an 80% of the contents published should NOT be directly related to the company.
 Why do people jump on social media?
 They want to be entertained, to feel something; they want action.

-Honestly, if you share posts related to the latest product you have in the shop, won’t be anything the users want to consume in the platforms where they connect unless you have built enough awareness to your Brand that they ask for this.
-A real example of this could be Go Pro.
-They support and sponsor global risk and water sports; they share relevant videos and photos made by the users with their cameras.
+Honestly, if you share posts related to the latest product available in your shop, it won’t be anything the people want to read about when they connect to social media, unless you have built enough awareness to your brand.
+A real example of this could be Go Pro: the brand supports and sponsor global risk and water sports; they share relevant videos and photos made by the users with their cameras.
 For sure all these people is waiting for the launch of the latest camera model.

 Put easy, if your brand doesn’t care about what the audience wants, why would they care about your products?